cpp-best-practices/cppbestpractices/03-Style.md

 By using `t_` for parameters and `m_` for module data, we can have consistency with both public members of structs and private members of classes.

 Any prefix or postfix can be chosen for your organization.
 This is just one example.
+This suggestion is controversial, for a discussion about it see issue [#11](https://github.com/lefticus/cppbestpractices/issues/11).

 ```cpp
 struct Size